-To set a talkback group's destinations, touch and hold the upper SEL button in the relevant control cell, then tap the required destinations on the touchscreen.
+To set talkback group destinations, press and hold the upper SEL button in the relevant control cell, then tap the required destinations on the touchscreen.

 To toggle talkback to a group, press the lower TALK button in the relevant control cell.